-Do you label some of them ‘good’ and some ‘bad’?
+Do you label some of them ‘good’ and some of them ‘bad’?

 Are you an expert at distracting yourself?
-Facebook?
-Food?
-TV?
-Drink?
+Facebook perhaps, or Food, TV, or with alcohol?

 Most of us have some sort of strategy to avoid anything ‘unpleasant’.

-The truth is though, that getting in touch with our feelings is vital, why? because when we know how we are feeling we can identify what it is that we need to do to make ourselves feel better.
+The truth is though, that getting in touch with our feelings is vital.
+Why?
+It’s vital because when we know how we are feeling, we can identify what it is that we need to do, in order to make ourselves feel better.

-It is highly unlikely that food for instance will make us feel better if we’re not actually hungry and as for spending hours on Facebook that is more likely to deplete our energy!
+It is highly unlikely that food for instance, will make us feel better if we’re not actually hungry, and spending hours on Facebook is more likely to deplete our energy!

 So what can you do when you don’t feel okay? …

-Could that involve asking for reassurance from a particular person, having a hug, or is it telling yourself that you are okay and that it is normal to feel the way you feel?
+Could that involve asking for reassurance from a particular person or having a hug, or is it telling yourself that you are okay, and that it is completely normal to feel the way you feel?

 Feelings are transient, they come and go….that is if you don’t resist them!

-Acceptance of ‘what is’ can be one of the most challenging things in life but it is necessary for self-growth.
-If we try to stop a river flowing, it’ll just find some other route to take.
+Acceptance of ‘what is’ can be one of the most challenging things in life, but it is necessary for self-growth.
+Think about it being life a flowing river, if we try to stop a river flowing, it’ll just find some other route to take!

-Most of us were told when we were children that it was not okay to have our feelings so naturally over the years we have become experts at masking them.
+Most of us were told when we were children, that it was not okay for us to have our feelings, so naturally over the years, we have become experts at masking them.
 Is it time to grow up and embrace your feelings and become emotionally intelligent?
 Truly healthy adults accept their feelings and work with them.

 Were you brought up to hide your emotions?
 Please do leave a comment.